Tudor 7024/0 Vintage Prince Oyster Date Automatic JUMBO Silver Men Authentic

 Description: Tudor Prince Oysterdate Ref.
 7024/0 in the "Jumbo" Rolex Oystercase with silver dial.
 The Tudor model "Prince Oysterdate" was built around the 70s by Tudor in the "Jumbo" Rolex Oyster Case.
 The classic men's models of the Oyster Prince measure 34mm in diameter and the specimen offered here with jumbo case measures 38mm.
 The reference 7024/0 is also much rarer to find than the smaller Prince Oysterdate.
 The diameter of the Tudor is 38mm without crown.
 A stainless steel bracelet with a neutral clasp is mounted.

-Visually, the Tudor is in a very nice condition.
+Condition: Visually, the Tudor is in a very nice condition.
 The substance of the housing is very good.
 There are age-related signs of use on the entire watch.
 Please use the high-resolution images as a reference to the condition description.
 There are no box and papers.

 Shipping: Free shipping on all order.
 Two-day delivery anywhere in the United States for all purchases over two thousand dollars and ground delivery for all other orders.